gregbuehler/Slack-Outgoing-Webhook-Listener/README.md

 3. Put your API keys and database connection info in the web.config on your server.
 Obviously don't commit this to source control, unless you enjoy being hacked like a massive loser.
 4. To check that it's running, use Postman or similar to send a GET request to either the `SlashCommand` or `OutgoingWebhook` endpoints.
 You should get a healthcheck response.

 If all this works, then you should be good to use the integration.

+Logging is provided by Log4Net's `RollingFileAppender`.
+The log file path is `./logs/log.log`, and provides fairly noisy logging of requests, responses, and exceptions.